-As of July 1, 2018, the Board accepts plastic surgery residents who complete less than 6 years of training in an Integrated Plastic Surgery Competency Based Residency Program approved for the Competency Based Time Variable Training Pilot, by the Residency Review Committee for Plastic Surgery (RRC-PS) and the ABPS.
-Programs are required to identify all residents to the Board Office upon acceptance into the program.
-Residents are required to complete no less than 5 years of plastic surgery residency training.
+As of July 1, 2018, the Board accepts plastic surgery residents who complete no less than 5 full academic years of training in an Integrated Plastic Surgery Competency Based Residency Program approved for the Competency Based Time Variable Training Pilot, by the Residency Review Committee for Plastic Surgery (RRC-PS) and the ABPS.
+Programs are required to identify all residents to the Board Office upon acceptance into the program, but no later than the beginning of PSY-IV year.
+Residents completing the Competency-Based training pathway are required to complete 5 full academic years of plastic surgery residency training with progressive responsibility.

+The Board will require PSOLs from all residents in the program, both integrated and competency based, during the competency based residents' PSY-IV and PSY-V years.
+Submission of milestones are also required from competency based residents at the end of the PSY-IV and PSY-V years.
 Should a Competency Based Program receive a "warning" from the ACGME RRC-PS, all residents in that pathway are required to move from the Competency Based Program into the standard Integrated program and complete the entire 6 years.
 Once the "warning" has been removed and the program status is considered "Continued Full Accreditation", then only new residents can enter the Competency Based Program to potentially complete training in five years.
 Those residents who are required to move into the standard Integrated program must remain there and complete the 6 years.
 Residents in a Competency Based Program who desire to transfer into another plastic surgery program must transfer into a full 6-year Integrated Program.
-If a resident in a Competency Based Program must repeat a PS year, the resident will no longer qualify for the Competency Based pathway.
-The resident must then move into the standard 6-year Integrated Program, repeat the PS year, and extend training by one additional year.
+If a resident in a Competency Based Program must then move into the standard 6-year Integrated Program, and complete the entire PSY-VI year of training.